AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

    Expected: Similar to previous.

 ### Managing payment status of a person
-1. Displaying or updating the payment status of a person in the address book
+1. Displaying or updating the payment status of a person in the list
    1. Prerequisites: List all persons using the `list` command.
 Multiple students in the list.
    2. Test case: `payment 2`<br>
    Expected: Name and payment status of the second person in the list are shown in the status message.